 Also detrimental to the greater good of the film are some of the less tasteful effects.
 The eyeball gauging and subsequent sampling is absolutely grotesque.
 It is uncalled for and completely disgusting.
-The original is understated when it comes to violence and displays a great deal more tact in its depiction of death.
+The original is understated when it comes to violence and displays a great deal more tact and restraint in its depiction of death.
 Fans expect to see things amped up in a remake but the scenes where the killer is eating eyeballs and using them as Christmas decorations is just unnecessary.
 The same goes for the Christmas cookie sequence.
-Watching Billy bake a Christmas snack with the only ingredient being his mother’s flesh is in somewhat poor taste.
+Watching Billy bake a Christmas snack with the only ingredient being his mother’s flesh is in really poor taste.

-Another problem with this 2006 remake is that it goes far too in depth in its efforts to give Billy a substantial backstory.
+Another problem with this 2006 redux is that it goes far too in depth in its efforts to give Billy a substantial backstory.
 The original left a lot of unanswered questions.
 It gave the viewer the perfect amount of information and then left the audience to draw their own conclusions.
 The remake hits the viewer over the head with expository dialogue and flashback sequences to make sure that everyone is keenly aware of Billy’s tormented childhood and murderous past.
-While I expected that the reboot would offer some additional explanation as to Billy’s disposition, I was not prepared for just how much of the film would be dedicated to Billy’s past.
+While I expected that the reboot would offer some additional explanation as to Billy’s disposition, I was not prepared for just how much of the film would be dedicated to his past.

-As I said previously, this reboot isn’t all bad.
-It has a series of high points in addition to its downfalls.
+Since I’m not a total Grinch, I will point out one or two of the film’s (slightly) less distasteful qualities.
 One of the things I appreciated about this redux is that it goes out of its way to differentiate itself from the original film.
-As both the writer and director, Glen Morgan is careful to ensure that his film doesn’t too closely parallel the 1976 original.
+As both the writer and director, Glen Morgan is careful to ensure that his flick doesn’t too closely parallel the 1976 original.